jorge-ramirez/class-generator/README.md

 class-generator - Generate classes from JSON schemas

 Commands:
-  generate        Generates an output file for each class found in the input directory files, using the given template. help            Prints this help information version         Prints the current version of this app
+  generate        Generates an output file for each class definition found in the specified schemas, using the specified template. help            Prints this help information version         Prints the current version of this app
 ```